By Shell Polymers on Sep 11, 2020

 Now I can go to the tag number for my equipment and immediately find what I’m looking for.

 Digital twins use drones to take construction project snapshots on a weekly basis.
 And from these images, we create accurate 3D models of the entire construction site.

 This enables me to get a top-down view, to quickly determine what we need to do and what is effective.

 Any reduction in time will mean literally waiting time that we’ll avoid.
 And we’ll have a safer project too.

 Having pioneered or adopted a wide range of digital innovations, the Shell Polymers polyethylene plant is expected to be one of the most technologically advanced production facilities in the world.
-Despite these gains, the reality is that Industry 4.0 manufacturing technologies on its own will not revolutionize the customer experience for plastic converters.
+Despite these gains, the reality is that advanced polymer technology on its own will not revolutionize the customer experience for plastic converters.
 That is why Yolanda is excited to emphasize her team’s overarching objectives: “The technology is there to elevate the plant’s reliability so that when we say we’ll deliver, we will.”

 Now that you know how the asset teams are leveraging technology to deliver maximum customer value, the next article in this series will look at the commercial teams.
 For example, we’ll provide more details on our customer-centric business model, from novel logistical tools to experienced technical support.